Magazine

 An RFE (Request for Evidence) is not necessarily a good or bad sign.
 It simply means USCIS needs more information to decide on your application.
 It offers an opportunity to provide additional documentation and strengthen your case.

-What is the difference between a Request for Evidence and a Request for Additional Evidence?
+What is the difference between a Request for Evidence and Additional Evidence?

 What is USCIS's Request for Evidence I-130?